Skip straight to specific reviews for Joylent, Queal, Ambronite & Jake.

 Jake has solid branding, and they know what message they want to get across.
 Futurefoods have a battle on their hands regarding who they are for, and why.
-Jake make it clear that this is a product for people who value quick, healthy and cheap nutrition.
+Jake make it clear that this is a product for people who value quick.

 I like their claim “Jake is made from real food”.
 I was regularly finding little pieces of slightly gooey texture, which were quite tasty.
 At first I assumed they were some kind of processed ingredient to supply healthy fats, but on closer examination I realised they were whole flax seeds.
 Tasty regardless, but somehow more appetising than artificially generated components.

 Satiation is good with Jake, and I feel that it gives me a nice even energy flow throughout the day.
 That said, every future food has impressed me with its stable energy release: my habit of slowly drinking a shake over 3 hours is likely a key contributor, but that’s still valid, as there’s no way I would be that self controlled with a sandwich.

 The vanilla flavour is a little strong for me, possibly slightly sickly.
 It certainly sticks around in my mouth many minutes after I’ve last sipped it.
 That said, its fairly unassuming, and it hasn’t stopped me being satisfied with the product; I just prefer milder flavours in my soylents.
 I also miss the opportunity to try other flavours; whilst Jake offer a Light and a Sports mix, they seem oddly proud of being available in “Only Vanilla”.